Running a Successful Donor Search

 - Let the transplant center worry about medical suitability.

-- Many donor support options are available, such as lost wage and travel reimbursement.
+- Many donor support options are available, such as reimbursement for lost wages, travel and dependent care.
 Tell potential donors about Donor Shield.

 - Donor-recipient incompatibility is no longer an issue.
 With the NKR, over 90% of incompatible pair transplants take place in under six months, with a median wait time of 1.6 months.
 Tell potential donors about the Voucher Program.